Different types of mortgages

 When you take out a mortgage you agree an overall term, such as 25 years.

-If you take out a fixed rate mortgage, it will usually be over a shorter period, for example, two, 3 or 5 years.
-At the end of the fixed rate period many borrowers switch onto a new product deal to avoid potentially going onto higher standard rates set by the Lender.
+If you take out a fixed rate mortgage, it will usually be over a shorter period, for example, 2, 3 or 5 years.
+At the end of the fixed rate period many borrowers switch onto a new product deal to avoid potentially going onto higher standard rates set by the lender.

 How interest on mortgages is charged